- Pipe Marking Color Code Standards

 The standard rule of thumb is to make sure the text is positioned in such a way that it will be immediately visible to people looking at it from the most likely direction.
 Pipes that travel up through the rafters should have the labels positioned so the text is at an angle pointing down toward the ground.
 This way people on the floor can read them, as well as people who are up on a rafter working on the pipes themselves.

-Many other things that can be done to increase the visibility of a pipe marking, including the following:
+Other strategies that can be used to increase the visibility of pipe markings, include the following:

-- Multiple Labels - Using labels every 50 or fewer feet will make sure people can follow the pipe along and always be aware of what is inside it.
+- Multiple Labels - Using labels every 50 or less will make sure people can follow the pipe along and always be aware of its contents.

 - Through Walls - Pipes often travel through walls.
-When this is the case, a pipe label should be applied to the pipe on either side of the wall so that everyone will be able to see it.
+When this is the case, a pipe label should be applied to the pipe on either side of the wall to increase visibility.

 Perhaps most important is that anyone using pipe markings should also apply common sense.
 If there are certain areas illuminated by lights and others that are dark, putting the labels in the light just makes sense.
 Rather than just slapping a label on every set amount of distance, the team working on this project should take the time to really think about the visibility of the labels and how it will be seen from different areas within the facility.